-In connection with the Quarterly Report of Sypris Solutions, Inc. (the Company) on Form 10-Q for the period ending July 2, 2023 as filed with the Securities and Exchange Commission on the date hereof (the Report), each of the undersigned hereby certifies, pursuant to 18 U.S.C.
+In connection with the Quarterly Report of Sypris Solutions, Inc. (the Company) on Form 10-Q for the period ending October 1, 2023 as filed with the Securities and Exchange Commission on the date hereof (the Report), each of the undersigned hereby certifies, pursuant to 18 U.S.C.
 Sec.
 1350, as adopted pursuant to Sec.
 906 of the Sarbanes-Oxley Act of 2002, in his capacity as an officer of Sypris Solutions, Inc., that to his knowledge:

-uant to Sec.
-906 of the Sarbanes-Oxley Act of 2002, in his capacity as an officer of Sypris Solutions, Inc., that to his knowledge: (1) The Report fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934 (15 U.S.C.
-78m); and

-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the
+- (1) The Report fully complies with the requirements of Section 13(a) of the Securities Exchange Act of 1934 (15 U.S.C.
+78m); and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: August 15, 2023 Ву: /s/ Jeffrey T. Gill

-Jeffrey T. Gill
+By: /s/ Jeffrey T. Gill Jeffrey T. Gill

 President & Chief Executive Officer

-Date: August 15, 2023 Ву: /s/ Richard L. Davis

-Richard L. Davis

-Vice Precident & Chief Financial Officer
+By: /s/ Richard L. Davis Richard L. Davis Vice President & Chief Financial Officer